beeware/toga/docs/reference/widgets/optioncontainer.rst

 Option Container
 ================

-The Option Container widget is a user-selection control for choosing from a pre-configured list of choices.
+The Option Container widget is a user-selection control for choosing from a pre-configured list of controls, like a tab view.

 Supported Platforms
 -------------------